 2. Bezel Type

 The Globemaster comes with a fluted bezel made from tungsten carbide or gold, offering a signature formal look.
-It also provides excellent scratch resistance for long-lasting elegance.
+Tungsten carbide is also extremely scratch-resistant, so the bezel stays crisp for years.

 The Aqua Terra features a flat, polished bezel that emphasizes a clean, modern style.
 This design enhances its sport-dress versatility for daily wear.